 Master of Arts in Theology

-Dr. Chris Seeman, Program Director
+Dr. Chris Seeman, Director, Graduate Theology Program

 By its very nature, theology involves graduate-level learning, teaching and scholarship.
 As faith seeking understanding, theological reflection presupposes comprehensive, in-depth exploration of divine revelation and the Church’s ongoing engagement with it.
 As a dialogue between faith and reason, it generates new insights into sacred mystery.
 As a response to our baptismal call to apply our gifts to the building up of Christ’s body and the evangelization of the world, it obligates us to communicate those insights as competent scholars and to live out their implications as servant-leaders.